Back to top

 Water

 Life on earth relies on water and so does our industry.
 Yet water scarcity and quality are critical global issues.
-We are committed to reducing our own impact and working with others to better manage water together.
+We are committed to reducing our own impact and working with others to manage water responsibly.

 The link between climate change and water is well established.
 Around the world we are seeing floods, droughts and changing rainfall patterns, as well as water scarcity and pollution.
 In early 2022, a reassessment of the planetary boundary for freshwater shows we have crossed the safe-zone limit, risking deforestation and soil degradation.